TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 It is well documented that Givens matrices have the U Lie group (Givens, 1958).
 This layer construction uses each free parameter as an angle in a n/2 × n/2 Givens matrix and constructs unique rotations for each feature (as in the quantum ansatz).
 Importantly, the SO group is preserved under matrix multiplication (Golub, Van Loan 2013).
-This allows the use of individual 2×2 SO matrices (one per feature) embedded along the diagonal of the full-dimensional identity matrix in a banded fashion, which most closely resembles ring entanglement in the final linear layer weight matrix (see [definition of planes in a ring](./models.py#L192) and Figure figure_num_a below) to be multiplied together while still restricting to the SO group at the global level.
+This allows the use of individual n/2×n/2 SO matrices (one per feature) embedded along the diagonal of the full-dimensional identity matrix in a banded fashion, which most closely resembles ring entanglement in the final linear layer weight matrix (see [definition of planes in a ring](./models.py#L192) and Figure figure_num_a below) to be multiplied together while still restricting to the SO group at the global level.
 Unfortunately, this necessarily breaks the enforcement of unitarity on each individual rotation due the the afore-mentioned dimensionality constraints.
 ![Figure figure_num_a: Influence of Each Free Angle Parameter in the Final Weight Matrix](./images/givens-rotation-matrix-construction.png)

 While this "coupling" is not a perfect analogue to the quantum architecture — since in a quantum system the qubits themselves are inherently correlated — it does allow a type of correlation between the effects of each feature's rotations.
 This engineered coupling mimics, to some extent, the way local gate parameters interact in quantum circuits, though it does not reproduce the full complexity of quantum entanglement.
 In the Banded givens rotations parameterization, the coupling is a consequence of the mapping process itself.
-In entanglement, the coupling arises due to the physical evolution governed by the Hamiltonian of an interacting system and the tensor product structure of the Hilbert space.
+In quantum entanglement, the coupling arises due to the physical evolution governed by the Hamiltonian of an interacting system and the tensor product structure of the Hilbert space.
 In a quantum system, the non-separability of the state (entanglement) is a fundamental property with deep implications—for example, violating Bell inequalities and enabling non-classical information processing.
 These correlations are intrinsic to the quantum state and are subject to rules of quantum mechanics.

 The [BTFP for the classical architecture](./loss.py#L60) is the sum of the lowest activation values in the bottleneck.

 ### Data Generation
-Multivariate time series are synthesized by concatenating blocks where each feature is a separate fractional Brownian motion (FBM) series, which is a zero‑mean Gaussian process characterized by a target HE to control long‑range dependence.
+Multivariate time series are synthesized by concatenating blocks where each feature is a separate fractional Brownian motion (FBM) series, which is a nonstationary zero‑mean Gaussian process.
+This was done via the Davies-Harte method, which is characterized by a target HE to control long‑range dependence, allowing the creation of series with a wide range of values for this metric.
 The mean and variance of the block are then set to different values per feature and change between each consecutive block to induce nonstationarity based on another FBM sequence that gets passed through a sine to introduce nonlinearity and control amplitude.
-Based on the dataset index, its generated series progressively include fewer unique blocks with tiling enforcing a fixed length, which slowly decreases the maximum possible Lempel-Ziv complexity value.
+Based on the dataset index, its generated series progressively include fewer unique blocks with tiling enforcing a fixed length, which slowly decreases the maximum possible LZC value.
 Sequences are then randomly shuffled and then representative sequences are then selected via 3D binning in the space of LZC, HE, and HFD.
 These sample sequences are ensured to be in the validation set so that there is a good spread of metric values to use when looking at relationships during the analysis.
 In order to ensure a reasonable amount of training data for each dataset, the grid was limited to choosing at most a third of the series in each dataset.